JezCortez/FOODPS-Activities/ReadME.md

 f=float(input())
 ```

 Meanwhile the `c` variable is for the equation.
-Notice that the `f` variable is being used in the equation in order to get an asnwer.
+Notice that the `f` variable is being used in the equation in order to get an answer.
 ```python
 c=(5/9)*(f-32)
 ```